rikenbit/OnlineCCA.jl/README.md

 Contrary to PCA, which is the eigenvalue problem of the covariance matrix w'X'Xw with the constraint condition norm(w) = 1, CCA is solved as the generalized eigenvalue problem of the cross-product matrix w'X'Yv with the constraint condition cor(Xw, Yv) = 1.

-When the column vectors of X and Y is standarized (mean 0, variance 1), the problem is simplified as the eigenvalue problem of the cross-product matrix w'X'Yv with the constraint condition norm(w) = norm(v) = 1 and called Orthogonal CCA.
+When the column vectors of the matrices X and Y are standarized (mean 0, variance 1), the problem is simplified as the eigenvalue problem of the cross-product matrix [ I, w'X'Yv ; v'Y'Xw, I ] with the constraint condition norm(w) = norm(v) = 1 and called Orthogonal CCA.
 When the column vectors of X and Y is centerized (mean 0), this problem is also known as PLS-SVD.
-OnlineCCA.jl can perform both approarches by the specifying the arguments "colmeanlist" and "colmeanlist".
+OnlineCCA.jl can perform both approarches by specifying whether the arguments "colvarlist" as local csv file or nothing.

 It is known that simultaneous orthogonalization of both w (eigenvectors) and Xw (latent variables) is difficult.
 When using the latent variables for prediction problem such as regression/discriminant analysis, the orthogonalization of latent variables is preferred from the viewpoint of the multicolinearity (cf. PLS-R, PLS-DA, NIPALS, SIMPLS, and O2PLS).
 OnlineCCA.jl provides SIMPLS for such approarch.